Skip to content

 Endpoint Method Description

-/mock/load-schema POST Load tool definitions
+/mock/load-schema POST Load tool definitions from JSON

-/mock/pull POST Pull from MCP server
+/mock/pull POST Pull tools from MCP server

 /mock/execute POST Execute a tool

-/mock/update-response POST Update tool's mock response
+/mock/update-response POST Set default mock response

 /mock/add-fixture POST Add argument-specific fixture